danfuzz/samizdat/doc/language-guide/04-operators.md

 of an expression is equivalent to calling `Collection::sizeOf` on the evaluated result of that expression.

+#### Sequence reverse &mdash; `^expression`

+Placing a caret in front of an expression is equivalent to calling `Sequence::reverse` on the evaluated result of that expression.

 #### Logical not &mdash; `!expression`

 Placing a bang (exclamation point) in front of an expression reverses